Jan KallmorgenCEO and Founder

 Dierk BrandenburgManaging Partner

-He has worked at Goldman Sachs, the German Council on Foreign Relations, the European Group for Investor Protection and Bohnen Kallmorgen & Partner before joining the global public affairs firm Interel Group, where he remains a partner.
+He has worked at Goldman Sachs, the German Council on Foreign Relations, the European Group for Investor Protection, Bohnen Kallmorgen & Partner and the global public affairs firm Interel Group.
 Jan is also founder & chairman of the non-profit think tank Atlantic Initiative and a regular speaker at international conferences and universities.
-See him in action.
+See him in action

 Before Fidelity, he worked for Deutsche Bank in London and as Deputy Head of Credit Risk for the BIS in Basel, where he advised central banks and regulators on bank capital and risk management.

 He has worked for Jardine Fleming, UBS and Nomura in the UK, Europe and the Middle East, Turkey and Japan, where he obtained an International Graduate Diploma from Kyoto University’s Engineering Faculty.
 He also advised governments on privatisation and economic liberalisation options.

 He speaks Japanese, Arabic and Dutch in addition to English.
 He is an Officer of the Most Excellent Order of the British Empire (OBE).

 Prior to Paulson, he covered US Mortgage & Specialty Finance as a widely-respected sell-side equity research analyst at Banc of America Securities.
 He was the first sell-side analyst to downgrade companies to sell ratings on the basis of an impending mortgage credit crisis.

 Previous to that, Robert was Head of Financial Strategy at Capital One, leading the team charged with ascertaining acquisition opportunities to aid the firm’s transformation to diversified consumer bank.
 He covered U.S. mid-cap banks at Lehman Brothers where he had also been the Head of Latin American Equity Research.